McDonald’s came to Australia in 1971. It was part of a large expansion for the company, and a transformational moment for local cuisine.

 The menu was slightly different to the McDonald’s we are familiar with.

 Notable items include ‘Fish and Chips’, and a ‘Chicken Dinner’.
-Neither of these were on the American menu at the time, and were included for Australian audiences due to their local popularity.
+Neither of these were on the American menu at the time, and were included for Australian customers due to their local popularity.

-Fish and Chip shops were one of the first wide spread takeaway options in Australia.
-The idea was British, but many local fish and chip shops were run by migrants, especially Greeks, who arrived in the WWII wave.
+Fish and Chip shops were one of the first takeaway options in Australia.
+This was a British tradition, but many local fish and chip shops were run by migrants, especially Greeks, who arrived in the WWII wave.

 The chicken dinner – a quarter chicken, chips and slaw – was likely a response to Kentucky Fried Chicken, which had opened its first shop in Australia in 1967.
 Chicken itself was a popular staple, and consumption of it was increasing at the time.